 Golden Days Radio

 today operates from three modern studios with state of the art equipment.
 It broadcasts 24 hours per day 7 days per week from Melbourne, Australia.
-More than 35 presenters provide live programming from 7.30 am to 11.00 pm each day with the remaining overnight period supplied by music on computer hard drive using equipment which randomly selects the music.
+More than 35 presenters provide live programming from 7.00 am to 11.00 pm each day with the remaining overnight period supplied by music on computer hard drive using equipment which randomly selects the music.
 The station's total playlist is in excess of 24,000 tracks.
-The total staff (all voluntary) number in excess of 80.
-You can contact us at Golden Days Radio by telephoning (03) 9572 1466 Intl. +61 3 9572 1466 during hours of live programming in Australia or leave a message on our answering machine outside these hours.
+The total staff (all voluntary) number around 80 people.
+You can contact us at Golden Days Radio by telephoning (03) 9572 1466 Intl. +61 3 9572 1466 during hours of live programming in Australia or email us anytime at email@example.com

 "To promote on community radio the nostalgic sound of music and information that has broad appeal for people of any age, particularly the senior members of the community".